Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Are Credit-Related Inquiries?

 A credit-related inquiry is typically performed by an organization looking to extend credit to you or to provide you with a loan.
-These types of inquiries are called hard inquiries, sometimes referred to as hard pulls.
-This means that every time there is a hard pull of your credit report your credit scores may be negatively affected.
+These types of inquiries are called ‘hard inquiries’, sometimes referred to as ‘hard pulls’.
+This means that every time a hard credit inquiry is conducted, your credit score may be negatively affected.

-Moreover, every time there is a credit-related inquiry made it will appear on your credit report and stay there for 3 to 6 years, depending on the credit bureau.
+Moreover, every time a credit-related inquiry is made, it will appear on your credit report and stay there for 3 to 6 years, depending on the credit bureau.

 What Are Non-Credit Related Inquiries?

-A non-credit-related inquiry is performed by you when you request a copy of your credit report, and by other organizations that are looking to enter into a non-credit relationship with you.
-This includes but is not limited to:
+A non-credit-related inquiry is performed by organizations or individuals looking to enter into a non-credit relationship with you.
+This includes the following:

 • An organization that needs to verify your identity